Hosfad/israel-palestine-alert-bot/README.md

 Features

-`Get latest national emergency alerts`
+`Get latest Missle launch alerts in Israel and Palestine`

-`Get latest israel palestine conflict news`
+`Get latest Israel Palestine conflict news`

 `Setup an alert channel to alert you every time there is a new emergency (Soon™)`